Michael Birkin (executive): Acer

 Birkin was hired as Taiwan-based Acer Inc.'s chief marketing officer in 2012.
 This was Birkin's first client-side position, helping the company shift its focus from manufacturing to marketing.
 Specifically, he joined the company to build Acer's marketing and brand building capabilities with the goal of using consumer insights to drive product development.
 While holding the role he retained his position as chairman of Red Peak.
 Birkin left Acer in May 2014.

 kyu

 In 2014, Birkin's Red Peak Group was acquired by advertising and marketing company Hakuhodo DY Holdings (ja), the second largest advertising company in Japan.
 Advertising Age ranks Hakuhodo DY Holdings among the world's top ten agency companies.
 Following the acquisition in 2014, Birkin was named CEO of kyu, a new endeavour Hakuhodo DY Holdings called a strategic operating group.
 In kyu's first year, Birkin acquired American company Digital Kitchen and Montreal's Sid Lee to form a global group of creative agencies with several specialisations.
+In April 2026, Birkin became Chair of kyu following the appointment of Rick Greenberg as CEO.
 To date the kyu collective includes ATÖYLE, BEworks, BIMM, C2, Digital Kitchen, Gehl, Ghost Note, Godfrey Dadich Partners, Haigo, IDEO, Kepler Group, Lexington, Napkyn, Public Digital, RedPeak, Rich Talent Group, Sid Lee, SYPartners, SYLVAIN, Upstatement, and Yard.